tarantool/doc/doc/reference/reference_lua/net_box.rst

     ..  container:: table

     ..  list-table::
-        :widths: 20 30 25 25
+        :widths: 25 30 25 20
         :header-rows: 1

-        *   -   ``net.box`` feature
+        *   -   net.box feature
             -   Use
             -   IPROTO feature ID
-            -   First protocol version with ``net.box`` feature
+            -   First protocol version with net.box feature
         *   -   ``streams``
-            -   Requires streams support on the server.
+            -   Requires streams support on the server
             -   IPROTO_FEATURE_STREAMS
             -   1
         *   -   ``transactions``
-            -   Requires transactions support on the server.
+            -   Requires transactions support on the server
             -   IPROTO_FEATURE_TRANSACTIONS
             -   1
         *   -   ``error_extension``
-            -   Requires support for :ref:`MP_ERROR <msgpack_ext-error>` MsgPack extension on the server.
+            -   Requires support for :ref:`MP_ERROR <msgpack_ext-error>` MsgPack extension on the server
             -   IPROTO_FEATURE_ERROR_EXTENSION
             -   2
         *   -   ``watchers``
-            -   Requires remote watchers support on the server.
+            -   Requires remote watchers support on the server
             -   IPROTO_FEATURE_WATCHERS
             -   3

     To learn more about IPROTO features, see :ref:`IPROTO_ID <box_protocol-id>`.

     :param string URI: the :ref:`URI <index-uri>` of the target for the connection